Johnson Huang

 Johnson Huang (born 22 October 1974) is a Taiwanese racing driver currently competing in the TCR Asia Series.
-Having previously competed in the Audi R8 LMS Cup and Porsche Carrera Cup Asia amongst others.
+He has previously competed in the Audi R8 LMS Cup and Porsche Carrera Cup Asia amongst others.

 Racing career

-Huang began his career in 2012 in the Taiwan Super TTCC & TSSL Series'.
-In 2013 he switched to the Taiwan Speed Festival, where he won the GT-B class.
-From 2014-15 he raced in the Audi R8 LMS Cup and Porsche Carrera Cup Asia.
+Huang began his career in 2012 in the Taiwan Super TTCC and TSSL Series.
+In 2013, he switched to the Taiwan Speed Festival, where he won the GT-B class.
+From 2014-15, he raced in the Audi R8 LMS Cup and Porsche Carrera Cup Asia.

-In October 2015 it was announced that he would race in the TCR Asia Series & TCR International Series, driving a SEAT León Cup Racer for Roadstar Racing.
+In October 2015, it was announced that Huang would race in the TCR Asia Series & TCR International Series, driving a SEAT León Cup Racer for Roadstar Racing.